 Lenders mortgage insurance (LMI) explained

-Lenders mortgage insurance (LMI) can help you buy a property sooner but you must understand what it is, its benefits, pitfalls and how it’s calculated before you take the plunge.
+Lenders mortgage insurance (LMI) can help you buy a property sooner but it’s imperative to understand what it is, its benefits, pitfalls and how it’s calculated before you take the plunge.

 What is lenders mortgage insurance?